-The Board considered the vast array of management, oversight, and administrative services the Investment Adviser provides to manage and operate the Fund, and the increases of such services over time due to new or revised market, regulatory or other developments, such as liquidity management and cybersecurity programs, and the resources and capabilities necessary to provide these services.
-The Independent Directors recognized that provides portfolio management services for the Fund.
-In addition to portfolio the Investment Adviser management, the Board considered the wide range of administrative or non-advisory services the Investment Adviser provides to manage and operate the Fund (in addition to those provided by other third parties).
-These services include, but are not limited to, administrative services (such as providing the employees and officers necessary for the Fund's operations); operational expertise (such as providing portfolio accounting and addressing complex pricing issues, corporate actions, foreign registrations and foreign filings, as may be necessary); oversight of third-party service providers (such as coordinating and evaluating the services of the Fund's custodian, transfer agent and other intermediaries); Board support and administration (such as overseeing the organization of Board and committee meetings and preparing or overseeing the timely preparation of various materials and/or presentations for such meetings); fund share transactions (monitoring daily purchases and redemptions); shareholder communications (such as overseeing the preparation of annual and semi-annual and other periodic shareholder reports); tax administration; and compliance services (such as helping to maintain and update the Fund's compliance program and related policies and procedures as necessary or appropriate to meet new or revised regulatory requirements and reviewing such program annually; overseeing the preparation of the Fund's registration statements and regulatory filings; overseeing the valuation of portfolio securities and daily pricing; helping to ensure the Fund complies with its portfolio limitations and restrictions; voting proxies on behalf of the Fund; monitoring the liquidity of the portfolios; providing compliance training for personnel; and evaluating the compliance programs of the Fund's service providers).
+The Board considered the vast array of management, oversight, and administrative services the Investment Adviser provides to manage and operate the Fund, the increases of such services over time due to new or revised market, regulatory or other developments (e.g.; liquidity management and cybersecurity programs, and the resources and capabilities necessary to provide these services.
+The Independent Directors recognized that provides portfolio management services for the Fund, and additionally, the Board the Investment Adviser considered the wide range of administrative and/or "non-advisory" services the Investment Adviser provides to manage and operate the Fund (complimentary to those provided by other third parties).
+These services include, but are not limited to, administrative services (e.g.; providing the employees and officers necessary for the Fund's operations); operational expertise (e.g.; providing portfolio accounting and addressing complex pricing issues, corporate actions, foreign registrations and foreign filings, as may be necessary); oversight of third-party service providers (e.g.; coordinating and evaluating the services of the Fund's Custodian, Transfer Agent and other intermediaries); Board support and administration (e.g.; overseeing the organization of Board and committee meetings and preparing or overseeing the timely preparation of various materials and/or presentations for such meetings); fund share transactions (monitoring daily purchases and redemptions); shareholder communications (e.g.; overseeing the preparation of annual and semi-annual and other periodic shareholder reports); tax administration; and compliance services (e.g.; helping to maintain and update the Fund's compliance program and related policies and procedures as necessary or appropriate to meet new or revised regulatory requirements and reviewing such program annually, overseeing the preparation of the Fund's registration statements and regulatory filings, overseeing the valuation of portfolio securities and daily pricing, helping to ensure the Fund complies with its portfolio limitations and restrictions, voting proxies on behalf of the

+Fund; monitoring the liquidity of the portfolios, providing compliance training for personnel, and evaluating the compliance programs of the Fund's service providers).
 In evaluating such services, the Board considered, among other things, whether the Fund has operated in accordance with its investment objective(s) and the Fund's record of compliance with its investment restrictions and regulatory requirements.